amindeed/Google-OAuthLib-Django/README.md

 </p>

-Sample Django project using [`google-auth-oauthlib`](https://github.com/googleapis/google-auth-library-python-oauthlib) for OAuth2 authentication.
+**Google OAuthLib Django** is a Django boilerplate app implementing a full Google OAuth2 authentication flow using [`google-auth-oauthlib`](https://github.com/googleapis/google-auth-library-python-oauthlib) with [Sessions](https://docs.djangoproject.com/en/3.1/topics/http/sessions/#using-sessions-in-views).

 This is not intended as a replacement for Django's users sign up/in mechanism.
 [Django AllAuth](https://github.com/pennersr/django-allauth) is more suited for such use case.

-**Google OAuthLib Django** uses basic [Django Sessions](https://docs.djangoproject.com/en/3.1/topics/http/sessions/#using-sessions-in-views) to let users make authenticated requests that target their Google accounts resources.
+The App uses basic [Django Sessions](https://docs.djangoproject.com/en/3.1/topics/http/sessions/#using-sessions-in-views) to let users make authenticated requests that target their Google accounts resources.
 No user data is kept after logout.

 *Tested with `Python 3.9.1`, `Django 3.1.5`, `Google API Python Client 1.12.8` and `Google Auth OAuthLib 0.4.2`, as of February 26, 2021.*